doubleII/Test/Angular/DataTabels/primeng-table.md

 </p-table>
 ```

 Add into your table.component.ts.

-Dont forget to create the service `todoService` todos.service.ts and the interface`ITodoList` todo-list.ts.
+Don't forget to create the service `todoService` todos.service.ts and the interface`ITodoList` todo-list.ts.

 ```typeScript
 ...,